taskscape/RESTAPIGateway/readme.md

 ### How Variables Work

-Variables defined in the `"returns"` section can be used in subsequent requests:
+Variables defined in the `"variables"` section can be used in subsequent requests:

 1. **Defining Variables:**

-    In the first request, the `"returns"` section saves the value returned under the `"Id"` field as `"userId"`.
+    In the first request, the `"variables"` section saves the value returned under the `"Id"` field as `"userId"`.

 2. **Using Variables:**

     In the second request, `{userId}` is used within the endpoint and can also be used in the parameters.
 The value is replaced with the `"Id"` obtained from the first request.

-### JSONPath Syntax for `returns`
+### JSONPath Syntax for `variables`

 - You can use JSONPath to specify which part of the response should be stored.